Activities of Daily Life (ADLs) and Instrumental Activities of Daily Life (IADLs)

 A person in need of support of one or more Activities of Daily Living may be a candidate for assisted living.
 It may also be the case that an individual who does not need assistance with ADLs may also benefit from the amenities of an assisted living facility, especially when this person needs assistance with one or more IADLs.

 Although there are many exceptions to this rule, the NCAL indicates that a person’s growing need of support in ADLs tends to follow an accumulative pattern.
-The first ADL, and most often supported, tends to be bathing.
-After this, a person will also tend need support in dressing him or herself; next comes toileting, transferring and eating respectively.
+The first supported ADL, and most popular, tends to be bathing.
+After this, a person will also tend need support in dressing him or herself; next comes, toileting, then transferring, and finally eating.

 How do I know if I or my loved one is right for assisted living?